 If you haven’t already done so, it is recommended that you read the posts which introduce the FPGA development process first.
 These give an overview of all the stages required to design an FPGA.
-This information will give you some important basic background knowledge which will help with these verilog tutorials.
+This information will give you some important basic background knowledge which will help with these Verilog tutorials.

 In the first post in this series we talk about how Verilog designs are structured and how this relates to the hardware being described.